Brattleby: History

-Brattleby became a Barony after the Norman conquest.
-In 1169 the Barony of Brattleby was inherited by Nicola de la Haye, who became Sheriff of Lincolnshire, and, in 1216 after the death of her husband Gerard de Camville, castellan of Lincoln Castle, where she was involved in the 1217 Battle of Lincoln and the defence against various sieges during the First Barons' War.
+Brattleby became a Barony after the Norman Conquest of 1066.
+In 1169 the Barony of Brattleby was inherited by Nicola de la Haye, who became Sheriff of Lincolnshire, and, in 1216 after the death of her husband Gerard de Canville, castellan of Lincoln Castle, where she was involved in the 1217 Battle of Lincoln and the defence against various sieges during the First Barons' War.

 Brattleby Hall, established about 1780, with 1838-39 alterations by William Nicholson, was owned by the De La Haye family during the reign of Henry I. Pevsner describes the hall as early Victorian and notes stables dated 1813; the stable block is Grade II listed.

 In 1885 Kelly's Directory recorded that the living at the discharged (incumbent untaxed for the first year of appointment) rectory was in the gift of Samuel W. Wright DL, JP, of Brattleby Hall, a "modern mansion", who was also principal landowner and lord of the manor.
 The chief crops within a parish area of 1238 acre were wheat, barley, turnips and clover.
 The parish population in 1881 was 148.
 There was a mixed parochial school for 40 pupils, built in 1871 and supported by Samuel Wright.
 Kelly's also noted three farmers, a wool merchant, farm bailiff, shopkeeper, blacksmith and a wheelwright.